-How to Use the Campus Plan

 Plan Application

 The Campus Plan is a University of Oregon document that defines the type and extent of campus development.
 It is a framework of patterns and principles that describe the university's requirements with respect to the physical development of university properties.

 This Plan applies to:

-1. University-owned Properties Within the Contiguous Approved Campus Boundaries This Plan applies to university-owned properties within the contiguous Campus Boundaries as shown on Map 1, with the exception of properties that are groundleased to an outside entity.
+1. University-owned Properties Within the Contiguous Approved Campus Boundaries

+This Plan applies to university-owned properties within the contiguous Campus Boundaries as shown on Map 1, with the exception of properties that are groundleased to an outside entity.
 Properties that are ground-leased shall comply with all lease requirements.

+Riley Hall UO owned property outside campus boundary, date unknown

+3. University-controlled Properties

+Properties that are fully leased and occupied by the University (e.g. properties leased from the UO Foundation) are subject to Campus Plan requirements to the degree applicable and in a manner similar to University-owned properties outside of the Campus Boundaries.

-2. University-owned Properties Outside of the Campus Boundaries This Plan also applies to university-owned properties outside of the Campus Boundaries.
+2. University-owned Properties Outside of the Campus Boundaries

+This Plan also applies to university-owned properties outside of the Campus Boundaries.
 However, university review and approval of changes to these properties shall be as defined by the president following recommendations by the Campus Planning Committee and may include some or all of the principles within this document.

-Refer to "Principle 1: Process and Participation" (page 21) for how this determination will be made.
-See Map 2 on the following page.
-Also, see Appendix I for a list of university-owned properties outside of the Approved Campus Boundaries.
-3. University-controlled Properties Properties that are fully leased and occupied by the University (e.g. properties leased from the UO Foundation) are subject to Campus Plan requirements to the degree applicable and in a manner similar to University-owned properties outside of the Campus Boundaries.
+Refer to "Principle

+1: Process and

+Participation" (page

+21) for how this

+determination will be

+made.
+See Map 2 on the

+following page.
+Also,

+see Appendix I for a list

+of university-owned

+properties outside of

+the Approved Campus

+Boundaries.